qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 This ended up being quite clumsy to use and gave the nagging feeling that there would be endless edge cases where this function was either not flexible enough, or there would always be redundant inputs.
 So I moved on...

-After reading more into the existing functionality in ``reflex-dom``, one function in particular stood out:
+After reading more into the existing functionality that is available in ``reflex-dom``, one function in particular stood out:
 ```haskell
 selectViewListWithKey_
   :: ( ... )